ibillingsley/HumbleNewTabPage/README.md

 Humble New Tab Page
 ===================

-Redesigned new tab page featuring your bookmarks, apps, most visited, recently closed, and weather in a custom layout.
+Redesigned new tab page featuring your bookmarks, apps, most visited, and recently closed in a custom layout.

 ![](media/shot.1.png)